A CHAMPION OF DESIGN

 Gordon Russell’s belief in the influence of good design on the human spirit continued throughout his career.
 His commitment to honest design, quality and detailing in the context of mass production, along with his passion for design education has influenced many designers, including Sir Terence Conran, who remarked that Gordon Russell was ‘one of those particularly English geniuses who are not given the full recognition they deserve.’.
 The impact of his vision is still felt in today’s vibrant British design industry and the public’s growing interest in design.

-INTERVIEW: TERENCE CONRAN
+SIR TERENCE CONRAN

 FESTIVAL OF BRITAIN